Sustainable, Responsible and Impact Investing

 - Spiritual and Religious Beliefs

 Investors of publicly traded companies have ownership rights that can be leveraged for positive change in corporate behavior.
-Many SRI investors implement strategies alone and more often, in concert with other like-minded shareholders to have a say.
-Shareholder advocacy can range from simple dialogue to filing shareholders resolutions and organized voting proxy campaigns for raising awareness and potential reform of corporate policy.
+Many SRI investors implement strategies alone and, more often, in concert with other like-minded stakeholders.
+Shareholder advocacy can range from simple dialogue to filing shareholder resolutions to organizing voting proxy campaigns that raise awareness and encourage corporate policy reform.